Hummus is one of the most delicious and widely consumed Middle Eastern foods in the U.S today.

 - 1 cup of sliced bell peppers - 18 calories

-Sadly though, much of conventional, store-bought hummus in the U.S. is not as healthy we hope it to be.
+In fact, much of conventional, store-bought hummus in the U.S. is not as healthy we hope it to be.

 The hummus we are buying and consuming is full of saturated fat, canola oil (bad oil), sodium and cholesterol.
 It's not a pure hummus like Arabs make it.

 For those non-soy eaters, it's can also be quite shocking to learn most of the conventional hummus actually contains soy.
 Even for not non-soy eaters, considering 90% of soybeans may be genetically modified, you'd probably want to limit your exposure to it as much as possible.

 Another bad news is that your hummus may be full of GMOs (unless you made it yourself or bought organic).